ScripticScrub/symmetrical-guacamole/README.md

-Place to store School projects
+Place to store school projects